Zooz/predator/docs/devguide/docs/chaosmesh.md

 ![Screenshot](images/chaos-mesh-add.png)

 ## Viewing and Interpreting Reports
-Experiments time range and its implications on test results are visible in the reports
+The time range of experiments and their implications on test results are visible in the reports.

 ![Screenshot](images/reports-chaos-mesh.png)